dentropy/html_against_humanity/README.md

 John's turn is next and a white card is selected for his turn and displayed to the room

-## Design decisions

-* How are games stored, a row or a table?
-* How to track users?

 ## HTML Templates Required

 * Homepage - homepage.html